mmashley4/drill01/README.md

 # drill01
-drill01 is a hands-on practice that follows the course content and completes the section exercises for of UDEMY's Git and GitHub
+drill01 is a hands-on practice that follows the course content and completes the section exercises for UDEMY's Git and GitHub